OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 Sort by allowed sort field (ascending mode).

-For each allowed sort field exececute the following steps:
+For each allowed sort field execute the following steps:

 1. Execute a GET request on `/rest/v1/system/ports?depth=1;sort=<field_name>` and verify that response is `200 OK`.
 2. Verify if the result is being ordered by the provided field name.

 Sort by allowed sort field (descending mode).

-For each allowed sort field exececute the following steps:
+For each allowed sort field execute the following steps:

 1. Execute a GET request on `/rest/v1/system/ports?depth=1;sort=-<field_name>` and verify that response is `200 OK`.
 2. Verify if the result is being ordered by the provided field name.

+Sort without using depth parameter (ascending and descending mode).

+For each allowed sort field execute the following steps:

+1. Execute a GET request on `/rest/v1/system/ports?sort=<field_name>` and verify that response is `400 BAD REQUEST`.

+Sort by allowed sort field and offset equal to zero (ascending and descending mode).

+For each allowed sort field execute the following steps:

+1. Execute a GET request on `/rest/v1/system/ports?depth=1;offset=0;sort=-<field_name>` and verify that response is `200 OK`.
+2. Verify if returned all the results.

+Sort by allowed sort field and offset with invalid criteria (ascending and descending mode).

+For each allowed sort field execute the following steps:

+1. Execute a GET request on `/rest/v1/system/ports?depth=1;offset=one;sort=<field_name>` and verify that response is `400 BAD REQUEST`.

+Sort by allowed sort field and limit equal to ten (ascending mode).

+For each allowed sort field execute the following steps:

+1. Execute a GET request on `/rest/v1/system/ports?depth=1;name=Port-1,Port-2, Port-3,Port-4,Port-5,Port-6,Port-7,Port-8,Port-9,Port-10;limit=10;sort=name`
+and verify that response is `200 OK`.
+2. Verify if returned 10 ports in the results.

+Sort by allowed sort field and limit equal to ten (descending mode).

+For each allowed sort field execute the following steps:

+1. Execute a GET request on `/rest/v1/system/ports?depth=1;name=Port-1,Port-2, Port-3,Port-4,Port-5,Port-6,Port-7,Port-8,Port-9,Port-10;limit=10;sort=-name`
+and verify that response is `200 OK`.
+2. Verify if returned 10 ports in the results.

+Sort by allowed sort field and limit higher to ten (ascending mode).

+For each allowed sort field execute the following steps:

+1. Execute a GET request on `/rest/v1/system/ports?depth=1;name=Port-1,Port-2, Port-3,Port-4,Port-5,Port-6,Port-7,Port-8,Port-9,Port-10;limit=11;sort=name`
+and verify that response is `200 OK`.
+2. Verify if returned 10 ports in the results.

+Sort by allowed sort field and limit higher to ten (descending mode).

+For each allowed sort field execute the following steps:

+1. Execute a GET request on `/rest/v1/system/ports?depth=1;name=-Port-1,Port-2, Port-3,Port-4,Port-5,Port-6,Port-7,Port-8,Port-9,Port-10;limit=11;sort=<field_name>`
+and verify that response is `200 OK`.
+2. Verify if returned 10 ports in the results.

+Sort by allowed sort field and limit equal to zero (ascending and descending mode).

+For each allowed sort field execute the following steps:

+1. Execute a GET request on `/rest/v1/system/ports?depth=1;limit=0;sort=<field_name>` and verify that response is `400 BAD REQUEST`.

+Sort by allowed sort field with offset equal to 9 and limit to two (ascending a descending mode).

+For each allowed sort field execute the following steps:

+1. Execute a GET request on `/rest/v1/system/ports?depth=1;name=-Port-1,Port-2, Port-3,Port-4,Port-5,Port-6,Port-7,Port-8,Port-9,Port-10;offset=9;limit=2;
+sort=<field_name>` and verify that response is `200 OK`.
+2. Verify if returned only one port in the result.

+Sort by allowed sort field and limit equal to negative value (ascending and descending mode).

+For each allowed sort field execute the following steps:

+1. Execute a GET request on `/rest/v1/system/ports?depth=1;limit=-1;sort=<field_name>` and verify that response is `400 BAD REQUEST`.

 ### Test result criteria